 Whether you have built-in shelves, a book case, or floating shelves, create a book nook in your cottage where you can sit back in a comfy chair and read the day away.
-Stock the shelves with a variety of books for different tastes, including books about the natural history of the area, local legends, or other place-specific tomes.
+Stock the shelves with a variety of books for different tastes.
+This could include books about the natural history of the area, local legends, or other area-specific tomes.
 Keep a few board games and a deck of cards on the shelves for long, lazy nights by the fire.

 Fill the Walls with Art

 Bringing art into your cottage completes your décor and makes the space look finished.
 It also adds interest to your home and makes it feel well-lived in.
 Consider works by local artists, which you can find if your nearby community has a monthly art walk or an art gallery.
 Frame old photographic prints of the area, or take your own and frame them.
-You can also hang artifacts on the wall, such as an old, wooden canoe paddle, a fishing hat collection, or a vintage life ring.
+You can also hang artifacts on the wall.
+Lake house favorites include a canoe paddle, a fishing hat collection, or a vintage life ring.

-Your vacation house should feel like home away from home, and adding elements of lake house décor makes your place a cozy getaway.
+Your vacation house should feel like home away from home.
+Adding elements of lake house décor makes your place a cozy getaway.
 Look for unique pieces you love in antique stores, flea markets, and garage sales.
 Don’t be afraid to mix and match styles, and when in doubt, go bold.
 You’ll end up with an epic vacation destination that looks and feels like a five-star bed and breakfast.